-This change, approved by the Shareholders' Meeting of the Parent Company Intesa Sanpaolo in 2019, is due to the need to foster international growth in Wealth Management, and to attract and retain key resources in countries other than Italy in which there are both independent players, who have no regulatory restrictions about variable remuneration limits, and operators belonging to local Banking Groups, who often derogate from the cap requirement in their subsidiaries belonging to the asset management sector.
+This change, approved by the Shareholders' Meeting of Intesa Sanpaolo in 2019, is due to the need to foster international growth in Wealth Management, and to attract and retain key resources in countries other than Italy in which there are both independent players, who have no regulatory restrictions about variable remuneration limits, and operators belonging to local Banking Groups, who often derogate from the cap requirement in their subsidiaries belonging to the asset management sector.

 The resources of the Company to which the increase in the cap would be applied up to 400% are n.
-5 out of which n.
-0 Intesa Sanpaolo Group Risk Taker and n.
+6 out of which n.
+0 ISP Group Risk Taker and n.
 0 person identified as Risk Taker at Company level8.

-8 Data as at 1 January 2023.
+8 Data as at 2 January 2024.